Great news. You’ve done your research and decided that a 529 plan is the right choice for your college savings needs. So now what?

 Ready to get started?
 There are two ways to invest in a 529 plan:

-If you are the account owner, you'll be asked for your social security number, as well as a social security number for the beneficiary (i.e., the child for whom you're saving).
-Don't have a social security number for the beneficiary available?
-Don't let that keep you from getting started, you can name yourself as beneficiary for now, and change it at a later time.
+If you are the account owner, you’ll be asked for your Social Security Number, as well as the Social Security Number for the beneficiary (i.e., the child for whom you’re saving).
+Don’t have a Social Security Number for the beneficiary available?
+Don’t let that keep you from getting started, you can name yourself as beneficiary for now, and change it at a later time.

-If you are opening a Direct Sold savings plan, you'll be asked to choose an investment option.
-Most plans offer age-based investment portfolios that allow you to "set it and forget it."
-If you'd like to learn more about investment options, click here.
+If you are opening a Direct-Sold college savings plan, you’ll be asked to choose an investment option.
+Most plans offer age-based investment portfolios that allow you to “set it and forget it.”
+Most families pick an age-based portfolio.

 Most importantly, don’t over-think it, and don’t procrastinate.
 It’s best to get started early.
 If you find that you’re unhappy with your choice of plan in the future, you can roll it over to another plan.
 Remember, each day you wait to start saving you lose out on potential investment growth.